David Dodman is a broadcaster, communicator, photographer, musician, and tech enthusiast based in Traverse City, Michigan.

-Before KING, David served as the Web & IT Director for KNOM Radio Mission, a non-profit radio station in northwestern Alaska.
+Before KING, David worked in a series of positions, most recently Web & IT Director, for KNOM Radio Mission, a non-profit radio station in northwestern Alaska.
 He designed and administrated KNOM’s website, www.knom.org, and wrote and edited KNOM’s monthly newsletter, The Nome Static.
 For six years, he hosted the weekly program KNOM Jazz, a show that he created in 2009.
 His production of a KNOM radio drama won a 2007 Goldie Award from the Alaska Broadcasters Association.

 David’s photographs have been featured in print or online editions of Alaska Dispatch/Anchorage Daily News, The Seattle Times, The Washington Post, Alaska Public Radio Network, AccuWeather.com, and on the front covers of Radio World, The Nome Nugget, and Village Voices (a publication of Alaska’s RurAL CAP).